 Watch Tom Waits reading two poems by his “father figure” Charles Bukowski

 Tom Waits and Charles Bukowski are cut from the same cloth.
 The Californian creatives are keen on a few home truths, authenticity, artistry and enjoying themselves.
-The pair are a perfect fit, that is why listening to Waits read his idol’s work feels entirely natural.
+The pair are a perfect fit, it is why listening to Waits read the work of his idol feels entirely natural.

 When Tom Waits first met the enigmatic and utterly destructive poet and writer Charles Bukowski, a man Waits would later call a “father figure”, he spoke candidly of trying to match the “roaring pirate” drink for drink: “You’re a novice, you’re a child,” Bukowski told waits on their first meeting.
 “You’re drinking with a roaring pirate.”

 If Waits had done his research, however, he would have known too well that matching Bukowski is a task too far.
 When talking to Sean Penn as part of Andy Warhol’s magazine ‘Interview’, Bukowski was quoted as saying: “Alcohol is probably one of the greatest things to arrive upon the earth—alongside me.
 Yes…these are two of the greatest arrivals upon the surface of the earth.
 So…we get along.”

 Waits first became aware of Bukowski after reading his LA Free Press column ‘Notes of A Dirty Old Man’, work which actually earned Bukowski an FBI investigation to go on his mantel, leaving Waits to think of him as a “writer of the common people and street people, looking in the dark corners where no one seems to want to go”.